thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

     Ex.
 155IntroModernWeb, 555IntermediateModernWeb, etc.

 1. Once you are sure you are in this folder, You can right-click in the space under the current files/directories, and choose New Folder.
+(Please see screenshot in this directory)

-Name the new Folder `WIP`.
+1. Name the new Folder `WIP` - capitalized.
 You will be working in this directory for much of the course.

 1. If working on a Lab machine, you will be able to zip this directory and transfer it off of the lab machine to preserve your work.